 A number of alternative investments were created out of the economic and real estate boom leading up to the 2008 collapse.
 Those investments include non-traded real estate investment trusts (REIT), promissory notes, mortgage backed securities, direct private placements (DPP), oil & gas limited partnerships and Tennant in common (TIC) real estate investments

-If you lost money as a result of an alternative investment that declined during the 2008 financial crisis, please contact the experienced securities fraud attorneys at Colling Gilbert Wright & Carter for a free case evaluation.
+If you lost money as a result of an alternative investment that declined during the 2008 financial crisis, please contact the experienced securities fraud attorneys at Colling Gilbert Wright for a free case evaluation.